 Craft Practices

-The Foundation Degree in Arts, specialising in books and binding, is designed to give you well-rounded theory and craft skills in using papers, cloths and leathers to bind books so you can set up as a maker and craftsperson, continue your studies in higher education in crafts or conservation, or find employment in the creative industry sector.
+The Foundation Degree in Arts, specialising in Books and Bindings, is designed to give you well-rounded theory and craft skills in using papers, cloths and leathers to bind books so you can set up as a maker and craftsperson, continue your studies in higher education in crafts or conservation, or find employment in the creative industry sector.

 In the first year students develop bench craft skills in paper and leather.
 Project work focuses on using appropriate materials, processes and techniques.
 Core studies include materials technology, technical drawing and historical/contextual studies.
 During this stage of the course students begin to develop an understanding of the relationship between material, technique and meaning.